dbmdz/solr-ocrhighlighting/docs/query.md

     The default is `100`.
 The practical result is that only the first `n` matches in a document will be considered for highlighting, i.e. if a more relevant passage occurs at the end of the document, it is more likely to not be considered if the total number of matches in the document exceeds this number.

+`hl.ocr.timeAllowed`:
+:   Due to the fact that generating highlighting snippets from disk can take a very long time, depending on the
+    number of documents and snippets, you can limit the time OCR highlighting should take.
+The parameter takes the maximum allowed time in **milliseconds**.
+If the timeout is exceeded during highlighting, the document currently being highlighted and any other remaining documents will be skipped.
+The highlighting response will then only include snippets from documents that were highlighted before the timeout.
+The presence of partial results will be indicated by the `partialOcrHighlights` key in the `responseHeader`.